3D and 4D World Modeling: A Survey: Methods: A Hierarchical Taxonomy

+To address error accumulation in long video synthesis, InfinityDrive~\cite{guo2024infinitydrive} and Epona~\cite{zhang2025epona} proposed memory injection and a chain-of-forward training strategy, respectively.
+In addition, DrivingWorld~\cite{hu2024drivingworld} generates scenarios from predefined trajectories, functioning as a neural driving simulator.
+Other approaches, such as DriVerse~\cite{li2025driverse}, MiLA~\cite{wang2025dmila}, PosePilot~\cite{jin2025posepilot}, and LongDWM~\cite{wang2025longdwm}, focus on trajectory alignment, temporal stability, pose controllability, and depth-free guidance.
+OmniNWM~\cite{omninwm2025} pushes toward an omniscient navigation world model that jointly generates RGB, semantics, depth, and occupancy under action control, while GenieDrive~\cite{geniedrive2025} leverages 4D occupancy as a physics-aware guide for video generation.
+Beyond conditioning on the ego trajectory alone, recent work argues that surrounding-agent motions are equally indispensable and unifies ego and other-vehicle trajectories within a shared video latent space for coherent multi-agent rollouts~\cite{zhu2025othertraj}.
+Collectively, these advances drive action-conditioned generation toward better precision, temporal coherence, and robustness.

 \textbf{Forecasting-Driven Action Planning.} Another line of work forecasts future states from current observations and ego actions, letting planners evaluate outcomes before committing~\cite{wang2025adawm,li2024ssr,zheng2025world4drive}.
 Different from purely reactive schemes, these approaches emphasize \emph{anticipatory decision-making}, allowing the agent to virtually ``test'' multiple futures and avoid unsafe trial-and-error in the real world.
 Drive-WM~\cite{wang2024drive-wm} generates video rollouts of candidate maneuvers, scoring them with image-based rewards for trajectory selection.
 DriveDreamer~\cite{wang2024drivedreamer} proposed the ActionFormer to predict future states and ego-environment interactions.
 ADriver-I~\cite{jia2023adriver-i} combines multimodal LLMs with autoregressive control signals and world evolution prediction.
 Vista~\cite{gao2024vista} incorporates uncertainty-aware reward modules for robust action evaluation.
-GPT-style designs such as DrivingGPT~\cite{chen2024drivinggpt} and DrivingWorld~\cite{hu2024drivingworld} model visual and action tokens jointly for planning via next-token prediction.
-Integrated frameworks like Doe-1~\cite{zheng2024doe} unify perception, prediction, and planning for closed-loop autonomous driving, while VaVAM~\cite{bartoccioni2025vavim_vavam} bridges video diffusion and an action expert for decision-making.
-ProphetDWM~\cite{wang2025prophetdwm} further couples latent action learning with state forecasting for long-term planning.
-Overall, by simulating diverse futures and leveraging feedback, forecast-driven models enhance generalization and safety in end-to-end autonomous driving.